Jakob-Bach/Alternative-Feature-Selection/afs_package/README.md

   (by default, a decision tree)
 - `MRMRSelector`: mRMR, a multivariate filter method

+The feature-selection method determines the notion of feature-set quality, i.e., the optimization objective.

 Additionally, there are the following abstract superclasses:

-- `AlternativeFeatureSelector`: highest superclass; defines solver, constraints for alternatives, and sequential/simultaneous search
+- `AlternativeFeatureSelector`: highest superclass; defines solver, constraints for alternatives, and solver-based sequential/simultaneous search
-- `LinearQualityFeatureSelector`:  super-class for feature-selection methods with a linear objective
+- `LinearQualityFeatureSelector`:  super-class for feature-selection methods with a linear objective;
+  defines heuristic search methods for alternatives (do not require a solver)
 - `WhiteBoxFeatureSelector`: superclass for feature-selection methods with a white-box objective, i.e., optimizing purely with a solver rather than using the solver in an algorithmic search routine